AdobeDocs/analytics.en/help/landing/an-releases.md

 # Adobe Analytics feature releases

 Historically, Adobe Analytics feature releases followed a fixed monthly schedule.
-Beginning in April, 2020, Adobe Analytics moved to a continuous delivery model which allows for a more scalable, phased approach to feature deployment.
+Beginning in April 2020, Adobe Analytics moved to a continuous delivery model which allows for a more scalable, phased approach to feature deployment.

 ## Release strategy